buepro/typo3-pizpalue/Documentation/User/Design.rst

 Background
 ~~~~~~~~~~

-The bootstrap package as well as this distribution provide a way to assign a background to a content element.
+The bootstrap package as well as this extension provide a way to assign a background to a content element.

 The bootstrap package approach uses additional style definitions inside the content element container allowing to
 define different images for different screen sizes.
 Additionally it provides easy image manipulations.
 In case no
 frame should be used as well no background image can be assigned.

-The distribution is embedding a background image by adding an inline style definition.
+The extension is embedding a background image by adding an inline style definition.
 In case no frame is
 selected the content is wrapped allowing always to have a background image.